janikbaumer/2021_ImageInterpretation/ResearchFergus.md

 ### Precision-Recall
 Calculate the two metrics from the confusion matrix, based on retrieved and relevant instances.
 (THIS SECTION NEEDS FLESHING OUT)

+### ROC curve (Reciever Operator Call)
+Useful for visually comparing different methods.
+Plots the methods true-positive rate versus false-positive rate.
+The area underneath the curve is the accuracy, which a maximum accuracy of 1 possible.
+The closer the curve is to the diagonal, the less accurate it is.

 ## Sources
 Overview article: https://towardsdatascience.com/machine-learning-classifiers-a5cc4e1b0623